dasch-swiss/dsp-das/docs/user-guide/data.md

 ![Create a new resource instance e.g. a new audio file](../assets/images/create-new-resource-form-step1.png)*Step 1: Create a new resource instance e.g. a new audio file.*

 **Step2:** Fill in the form and upload the file if requested (depending on the type of resource).
 Please, note that the required fields are marked with an asterisk `*` after the property label.
 Click on `Save` to create the new resource instance.
 To go back to Step 1, click on `Back`.
+If you cannot click on `Save`, it means that a required field has not been filled in.

 ![Create a new resource instance e.g. a new audio file](../assets/images/create-new-resource-form-step2.png)*Step2: Create a new resource instance e.g. a new audio file in MP3 format.*

-N.B.: Please, note that the image, video and audio files must be in one of the required file types supported by the database.
+N.B.: Please, note that the image, video, and audio files must be in one of the required file types supported by the database.
 The supported types are listed in the upload section of the form.

 ---